 When you sprain your ankle, you damage the tissues, such as the ligaments that support the joint.

 At a microscopic level, this damage takes the form of damaged tissue fragments.

-The presence of damaged fragments stimulates cells in the tissue, called fibroblasts, to release chemicals called Chemokines.
-The role of these chemicals is to attract particular white blood cells, namely Neutrophils, from the nearby blood vessels and into the tissue.
+The presence of damaged fragments stimulates cells in the tissue, called fibroblasts, to release Chemokines.
+These chemicals attract particular white blood cells, namely Neutrophils, from the nearby blood vessels and into the tissue.

-After enveloping the particles, the Neutrophils release chemicals that attract another type of white blood cell called a Monocytes into the tissue.
+After enveloping the particles, the Neutrophils release chemicals that attract another type of white blood cell called a monocyte into the tissue.

 When Neutrophils enter the tissue from the blood vessel, the chemical environment in the tissue tells the white blood cell to begin dying.
 This process is known as Apoptosis.

 The relevance of this fact will become more apparent when we talk about harmful inflammation.

 When the Monocytes enter the tissue, they turn into cells called macrophages.
 The role of the Macrophages is to envelop the dying neutrophils containing the tissue fragments.

 After enclosing the Neutrophils, the Macrophages release chemicals that stop any more Neutrophils from entering the blood vessels.
 The Monocytes then leave the tissue via nearby lymph vessels, which is known as the resolution of inflammation.

 Returning to the example of the sprained ankle, if resolution occurs where all the dying neutrophils and tissue fragments are taken away, the ankle will no longer feel inflamed.